ixiaopan/blog/content/post/DL-02-architecture.md

 ### Why

 Why do we need an activation function?

 Deep learning works by mimicking how a human brain learns.
-Every second, our brain reveives much information, but not all of them are useful.
-Some informaiton will be ignored, otherwise our brain will be overloaded.
+Every second, our brains receive a lot of information, but not all of them are useful.
+Some information will be ignored, otherwise our brains will be overloaded.
 In deep learning, we need to find a method to do the same thing.
-Activation functions, as its name suggests, decide whether to fire neurons or not.
+Activation functions, as their name suggests, decide whether to fire neurons or not.

 On the other hand, since neural networks are composed of multiple layers and each layer can be expressed as $Y = XW$, the final output is given as $ y = XW_1 W_2..W_n = XW$, where $W = W_1W_2...W_n$.
 If all functions are linear, there is no need to add the depth of the network as we can just use a single layer to achieve this.
 To capture the features, we must use a nonlinear function, also known as an activation function, which is applied to each hidden unit following an affine transformation controlled by parameters.